FhenixProtocol/cofhe-scaffold-eth/README.md

 - Hardhat

   - `@fhenixprotocol/cofhe-contracts` - Package containing `FHE.sol`. `FHE.sol` is a library that exposes FHE arithmetic operations like `FHE.add` and `FHE.mul` along with access control functions.
-  - `@fhenixprotocol/cofhe-mock-contracts` - The CoFHE coprocessor exists off-chain. `cofhe-mock-contracts` are a fully on-chain drop in replacement for the off-chain components.
+  - `@cofhe/mock-contracts` - The CoFHE coprocessor exists off-chain. `@cofhe/mock-contracts` are a fully on-chain drop-in replacement for the off-chain components.
 These mocks allow better developer and testing experience when working with FHE.
+Is transparently used as a dependency of `@cofhe/hardhat-plugin`
-  - `cofhe-hardhat-plugin` - A hardhat plugin responsible for deploying the mock contracts on the hardhat network and during tests.
-Also exposes testing utility functions in `hre.cofhe.___`.
+  - `@cofhe/hardhat-plugin` - A hardhat plugin responsible for deploying the mock contracts on the hardhat network and during tests.
+Also exposes testing utility functions in `hre.cofhesdk.___`.
-  - `cofhejs` - Primary connection to the CoFHE coprocessor.
-Exposes functions like `encrypt` and `unseal`.
+  - `@cofhe/sdk` - Primary connection to the CoFHE coprocessor.
+Exposes functions like `encryptInputs` (for sealing) and `decryptHandle` (for unsealing).
 Manages access permits.
 Automatically plays nicely with the mock environment.

 - Nextjs
-  - `cofhejs` - Primary connection to the CoFHE coprocessor.
-Exposes functions like `encrypt` and `unseal`.
+  - `@cofhe/sdk` - Primary connection to the CoFHE coprocessor.
+Exposes functions like `encryptInputs` (for sealing) and `decryptHandle` (for unsealing).
 Manages access permits.
 Automatically plays nicely with the mock environment.

 ## Working with FHE Smart Contracts